granatumx/scripts/README.md

 If you have `docker` installed to another location, you can specify where the `docker.sock` file is by overriding `DOCKER_SOCKET` in bash. `export DOCKER_SOCKET="/var/docker.sock" && gx run.sh`.

+If you would like to develop a Gbox, see the [online steps](https://docs.google.com/document/d/1XxFoXasQeeJXH_gnwLYvDtPo16DCwLdeo4nidDH4WsI/view).